 A 42 year old female inmate submits a sick call request about her ankle.
 She thinks she sprained it when she stumbled while walking to the exercise yard one morning a couple days ago.
 A chart review indicates she is a Type II diabetic and is on a combination of metformin and glipizide.
 She was recently treated for a vaginal yeast infection with fluconazole (Monostat).
 She has no other acute or chronic conditions of note.
 Her ankle is only slightly swollen and painful when she bears weight.

-The nurse in that situation analyzed all the information and came to an astute conclusion.
+The nurse in that situation analyzed all the information and came to an astute conclusion – the patient took a misstep because she became dizzy due to taking Glipizide, a Type II oral antidiabetic medication that can cause hypoglycemia, and fluconazole, a medication that potentiates the hypoglycemia.
 What might have happened if a few of the common mental biases had been active?

 - Availability: If the pavement is, in fact, uneven on the way to the exercise yard and the nurse has had other patients stumble or fall, it might be easy to conclude that this is a safety issue rather than a medication issue.